 For me, a detailed vegetable garden planner is essential to growing a productive and healthy vegetable garden.
 It keeps me on track of when to sow seeds indoors, helps make crop rotation simple, and allows me to maximum production with a succession planting schedule.
-Whether you’re starting your first food garden or are a seasoned vegetable gardener, consider creating your own custom planner to help you get more out of your garden.
+Whether you’re starting your first food garden or are a seasoned vegetable gardener, consider creating your own custom kitchen garden planner to help you get more out of your garden.

 Planning a new vegetable garden

 Beginners take note!
 When planning a new vegetable garden from scratch, start off right by picking a site that offers plenty of light.
 Most vegetables need at least eight hours of full sunlight to support healthy growth and maximize production.
 This is especially important for crops like tomatoes, peppers, and cucumbers that bear fruits.
 Leafy greens are more tolerant of less light, so if finding a garden space with full sun is a struggle, stick to these vegetables.
 A food garden can be placed in a front, side, or back lawn – wherever you find ideal space.

 Designing a vegetable garden is an important step in your vegetable garden plan.
 A well-designed space has a huge impact on the amount of time you need to spend tending your garden.
 My garden design consists of twenty raised beds and here is what I’ve learned when planning a new garden: